curtarelli/portfolio-python/basic-logical-exercises/readme.md

 5) [Palindrome Application](./05-palindrome.py "05-palindrome.py script").
 A function package to test if a word or a phrase is a palindrome;

-6) [Lines Intersection Application] (./06-intersection.py "06-intersection.py script").
+6) [Lines Intersection Application](./06-intersection.py "06-intersection.py script").
 A function to assess if two lines intersects each other, using the coordinates given by the user;

 7) .